EconomicScienceInstitute/computational-economics-mahjong-yixuan/README.md

 # Single Player Mahjong

+## Cultural Heritage

+Mahjong is more than just a game - it's a cultural artifact that embodies Oriental philosophy and cosmology:

+1. Mahjong originated in the Qing Dynasty (around 1840).

+2. The four directions (East, South, West, North) form a complete circle of the universe.

+3. Character tiles (1-9) progress from unity to longevity, representing the cosmic order.

+4. The three Dragon tiles are: Red Dragon (center of the universe), Green Dragon (prosperity), and White Dragon (purity).

 A Python-based Mahjong AI training platform featuring:
 - Monte Carlo Tree Search for real-time move suggestions
 - Dynamic Programming optimization for minimal winning steps